saltwater-tensor/HMM_pipeline/README.md

 #### Ring figures

+Figure 1 can be plotted as a regular Matlab figure using the variable supply_profiles

 Use the script  ReLabel.m for part A and C of the figures

 Use the script Across_HMMs_connection_testing.m for part B of the figures.